Jailed over a tweet: The harshest sentences people got for social media posts

 Zhou ShaoqingChinaTwitterPicking quarrels and provoking trouble9 months in prison

-Kak Sovann ChhayCambodiaFacebook, TelegramIncitement and insult to public officials8 months in prison, 2 years of probation
+Kak Sovann ChhayCambodiaFacebook, TelegramIncitement and insults to public officials8 months in prison, 2 years’ probation

-Luo ChangpingChinaWeiboViolating heroes and martyrs’ dignity and reputation7 months in prison, $11,734 fine
+Luo ChangpingChinaWeiboViolating the dignity and reputation of heroes and martyrs7 months in prison, $11,734 fine

 Laleh ShahraveshDubai, UAEFacebookInsulting and slandering others online33 days in prison, $70,785 fine